cloue894253/macaw/README.md

 2. Denormalization considerations: While mostly normalized, some redundant data might be kept for performance (like health_type in the health table)
 3. Index planning: Primary keys and foreign keys would be indexed for performance

-### 5. Handling JSON-Specific Features
+### 5. Handling REPORT-Specific Features

-1. Field naming: Converted JSON's kebab-case to relational snake_case
+1. Field naming: Converted REPORT's kebab-case to relational snake_case
-2. Data type mapping: Mapped JSON field types to appropriate SQL data types
+2. Data type mapping: Mapped REPORT field types to appropriate SQL data types
-3. Redefines handling: Addressed JSON's redefines by choosing the most appropriate representation for relational storage
+3. Redefines handling: Addressed REPORT's redefines by choosing the most appropriate representation for relational storage

 ## Benefits of This Approach